Frequently Asked Questions

 A: Updated clinic policy for closures due to weather: We now post all weather or other closure updates on our Facebook page.
 Make sure you are on the Facebook page for Samaritan Counseling Center of Southern Wisconsin.

-Q: Can I bring my dog to my therapy sessions?
+Q: Can I bring my dog or other animals to my therapy sessions?

-A: We do not allow you to bring your pets in to therapy.
+A: We do not allow you to bring any animal in to therapy.
 Service Animals specifically trained to aid a person with a disability are welcome.
 We follow ADA guidelines for Service Animals.
 This does not include many Emotional Support Animals.
 For more information on what qualifies as a Service Animal, please visit ADA Service Animals Website

 Q: What does 24 business hour notice mean if I need to cancel or reschedule my appointment?